 Lead an active life?
-Personal accident insurance may be worth the investment.
+Personal accident insurance may be a worthy investment.

 Australians love their sports.
 It's a fun way to get fit, feel some adrenaline and stay in shape for years to come.
 While being active can go a long way to reducing your chance of heart disease and other illnesses it also comes with the increased risk of accidents and potentially debilitating physical injuries, especially when competing at a high level.
 Sports personal accident insurance can help counter this risk.